starburstdata/ih-hackathon-2025/examples/multi_agent_collaboration/metadata_filtering/README.md

 The solution consists of:
 - An Orchestrator Agent that routes queries to appropriate sub-agents
-- Two sub-agents (Agent1 and Agent2) handling different document years
+- Two sub-agents Agent1 (2020 specialist) and Agent2 (2023 specialist)
-- A Lambda function acting a an Action Group in both sub agents, that processes queries using Bedrock Knowledge Base's RetrieveAndGenerate API call.
+- A Lambda function acting as an Action Group in both sub-agents, that processes queries using the Bedrock Knowledge Base's RetrieveAndGenerate API call.
-- A Knowledge Base containing the shareholder letters and the metadata json file for each letter.
+- A knowledge base containing the shareholder letters and the metadata json file for each letter.

 ## Prerequisites

 - AWS Account with appropriate permissions
+- AWS CLI configured with appropriate credentials
 - Python 3.11 or later
-- AWS CLI configured with appropriate credentials
 - The following AWS services enabled:
   - Amazon Bedrock
   - AWS Lambda
   - IAM
   - Amazon S3

-## Required Documents

-Place the following documents in your S3 bucket:
-- AMZN-2020-Shareholder-Letter.pdf
-- Amazon-com-Inc-2023-Shareholder-Letter.pdf

-* Note: The above documents will be downloaded via the data_source_creation.py script.
+For more details on how to enable Amazon Bedrock model access and how to configure credentials see [Getting started with Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html)

 ## Setup Instructions